 - A six-chair open bay, a design in which several dental chairs are arranged together in one large area with privacy separation for all patients.
 The advantage of this layout is the large, spacious area for those receiving care.
 Each chair in the open bay is equipped with digital radiology and nitrous oxide, a type of inhalation sedative that relaxes the patient without putting them to sleep.
 Our team will include student dentists, hygienists, registered dieticians, and of course, dental faculty members skilled at delivering care to patients with all types of needs.
 Our oral health navigators, who are specially trained in connecting patients with services, will facilitate scheduling and follow-up with patients.

 - Six closed operatories for patients preferring maximal privacy during their visit.
 These rooms feature sliding doors for easy navigation, adjustable lighting, and blackout shades, and are all equipped to deliver nitrous oxide as needed.

-- A wheelchair lift, created for patients who prefer to remain in their own wheelchair.
+- A wheelchair lift room, created for patients who prefer to remain in their own wheelchair.
 The lift tilts the occupant back so that the dentist can provide a safer, more comfortable, and less stressful procedure while the patient is seated in his or her wheelchair.

-- A radiology facility, because dentists know that you can’t treat what you can’t see.
-The suite features its own Cone Beam Imaging Technology (CBCT), a diagnostic tool that provides the precision necessary to create appropriate treatment plans when patients may not be able to tolerate conventional x-ray imaging.
+- A radiology room, because dentists know that you can’t treat what you can’t see.
+The suite features its own Cone Beam Imaging Technology (CBCT) machine, a diagnostic tool that provides the precision necessary to create appropriate treatment plans when patients may not be able to tolerate conventional x-ray imaging.
 This unit will allow individuals to remain seated in their wheelchair or on a chair.

 To learn more about the Personalized Care Suite or to make an appointment, please call 215-898-8180.